microsoft/atlas-design/site/src/components/persona.md

 # Persona

 We use the persona to represent users.
-It consists of two parts - user's avatar and details.
+It consists of two parts - a user's avatar and details.
 Both subcomponents can be used independent of one another.
 Details has their name and optional metadata.

 | Class pattern             | Sizes      |
 | ------------------------- | ---------- |